lvalentin/help/app/en/index.md

 ## What is Chek my Website ?

 Check my Website is a unique service for remote monitoring of websites and applications.
-It helps you to see the end-user point of view and gives you close insights on how to make your website « harder, faster, stronger ».
+It helps you to see the end-user point of view and gives you close insights on how to make your website « harder, better, faster, stronger ».

 ## What can you find here ?